testable-eu/sast-tp-framework/README.md

 Some SAST tools may require a little setup before running.
 If you add a SAST tool report here those setup steps.

 #### Environment variables
 Create the file `./.env` necessary for docker.
-This will be the concatenation all the files you have in `./.env.templates`.
-Even if there are no specific environment variables, you need to create an empty `./.env` file.
+This will be the concatenation of all the files you have in `./.env.templates`.
+Even if there are no specific environment variables, you need to create an empty `./.env` file (e.g., `touch .env`).

 ### 3. Docker compose: build
 By running the following, the TP framework will be built and ready to be run